Rich and flavorful, these Garlic Ginger Portobello Mushrooms are so versatile. Toss them with noodles. Serve them as appetizers. Tuck them into wraps.

-So where did I come up with this?
-To be honest, the inspiration for mincing the fresh ginger came from watching Guy’s Big Bite on the Food Network.
-On an episode that I saw recently — in the wee hours of the morning — he talked about how often ginger is grated in recipes, but he was mincing it so that his would have a bit of the texture as well as the taste.
+The inspiration for mincing the fresh ginger came from watching Guy’s Big Bite on the Food Network.
+On an episode that I saw recently — in the wee hours of the morning — he talked about how often ginger is grated in recipes, but he was mincing it so that his recipe would have a bit of the texture as well as the taste.
 I decided to try it too.
 Can you say yum?
 What an awesome idea.

 To serve: These are a very versatile mushroom.
 They were fantastic with rice noodles, but would be equally good in a vegetarian sandwich, in a pita pocket with avocado and bean sprouts, over rice or on a salad.
 Use your imagination.